Gay Budapest, the charismatic capital of Hungary, offers plenty of hidden delights for LGBT travelers no matter where their interests lie…

-However, things are getting better and a few new gay bars have just opened up!
-And of course Budapest does get crazy wild, and what better way could there be to discover the Budapest gay scene than dancing the night away… Just don’t forget your common sense.
+However, things are getting better, and a few new gay bars have just opened up!
+And, of course, Budapest does get crazy wild, and what better way could there be to discover the Budapest gay scene than dancing the night away… Just don’t forget your common sense.

 Gay Bars in Budapest

-Why Not is the perfect place to discover the more casual side of gay life in Budapest, either by organizing a meeting here or just chatting to the staff and other tables (especially when sitting on the outdoor terrace).
-Fun cocktails, craft beers and special events weekly including karaoke and bingo.
+Why Not is the perfect place to discover the more casual side of gay life in Budapest, either by organizing a meeting here or just chatting with the staff and other tables (especially when sitting on the outdoor terrace)?
+Fun cocktails, craft beers and special events weekly, including karaoke and bingo.

-- Habrolo – A small gay bar in the middle of Budapest, popular among the local LGBT community.
+A small gay bar in the middle of Budapest, popular among the local LGBT community.
 Different events throughout the week, normally karaoke and retro disco, with low prices and a welcoming owner.

 Gay popular restaurant bar with live music, karaoke and infrequent drag shows.
 A fun place to stop by on the way to the AltherEGO gay club in Budapest.